Puzzling Mechanical Dioramas (PRESS KIT)

 user-created, level cards.
 Scan their QR code, using Mekorama's built-in

 scanner, to build up your own collection of favorite levels.
-A good
+The biggest

 - Building Blocks